Birds – Uganda

 Best Time for Bird Watching

 In general, the best time for bird watching is from late May through September, when there is less rain and food is abundant.
-The main nesting season in Bwindi and Mgahinga (key sites for the Albertine Rift endemics) is May and June, but from mid-April to mid-May the rains might still be too heavy.
-February and early March is the only time Toro-Semliki is relatively dry, but it is uncomfortably hot in the north, including in Murchison Falls NP.
+The main nesting season in Bwindi Impenetrable and Mgahinga Gorilla National Parks (key sites for the Albertine Rift endemics, which are birds restricted to the Albertine Rift) is May and June, but from mid-April to mid-May the rains might still be too heavy.
+February and early March is the only time Toro-Semliki Wildlife Reserve is relatively dry, but it is uncomfortably hot in the north, including in Murchison Falls National Park.
 December and January are also good months since the north is not yet too hot and there is less rain in the south.
 The best time for primate tracking and wildlife viewing in the savannah reserves is also in the Dry season, from June to August and December to February.

 Best Parks for Birding –Includes Birding Rating

 Murchison Falls is excellent for seeing a wide array of common birds and specials, including the sought-after shoebill.
-Bwindi Impenetrable and Mgahinga National Park are the most accessible sites for Albertine Rift endemics (birds restricted to the Albertine Rift), and Semuliki is the only place in East Africa to see many Guinea-Congo regional species.
+Bwindi Impenetrable and Mgahinga Gorilla NPs are the most accessible sites for Albertine Rift endemics, and Semuliki National Park is the only place in East Africa to see many Guinea-Congo regional species.

 - Bwindi NP